82 Years

 Jones Law Firm, PC – Serving Colorado Families Since 2000

 Divorce can be a difficult and emotionally tense situation for everyone involved.
 There is much to consider when filing for divorce and you must take steps to protect the futures of yourself and your children.
-In the event of a divorce, property and belongings must be divided and financial obligations need to be settled and separated.
+In the event of a divorce, child custody, property, and belongings must be divided and financial obligations need to be settled and separated.

 Choosing the right lawyer can help you immeasurably.

-Our attorney at Jones Law Firm, PC understands that every case is unique.
+Our attorneys at Jones Law Firm, PC, understand that every case is unique.
 We implement a creative approach to meet each client’s individual needs, and we always put our clients as our top priority.
 We’re prepared to work tirelessly to help you obtain a favorable outcome in your divorce case.
 Keep reading for answers to common questions we hear about divorce and annulment in the state of Colorado.

 The Colorado courts will grant a divorce upon finding that a marriage is “irretrievably broken.”
 This means that the only requirement is that the petitioner is able to prove irreconcilable differences between the two parties.
 Additionally, a divorce decree is granted by the court regardless of which partner is at “fault” in the situation.
 Colorado is known as a “no-fault” divorce state, which means that there is no need to prove wrongdoing of the other spouse in order to have your divorce granted.